matrix-org/synapse/docs/workers.md

 ##### The `receipts` stream

-The following endpoints should be routed directly to the worker configured as stream writers for the `receipts` stream:
+The following endpoints should be routed directly to the worker configured as the stream writer for the `receipts` stream:

     ^/_matrix/client/(api/v1|r0|v3|unstable)/rooms/.*/receipt
     ^/_matrix/client/(api/v1|r0|v3|unstable)/rooms/.*/read_markers